edu-luc-cs-leo/comp271f24-01/02-dynamic-arrays/TechNote.md

 This was a rolling assignment that led to six methods added to class `DynamicArray`.
 The solution is presented here as `DynamicArray_Week02`.
 The six methods we added are described below.
 As I mentioned in class, your code is probably different than mine.
 It's ok.
 Focus on what you learn from the differences (and discuss the lessons in your code review).

 ## Method `contains`
 This is a straight forward traversal of a string array.
-Early in the assignment, you may have wrote a full array traversal, using the for-loop:
+Early in the assignment, you may have wrote a full array traversal, using the while-loop:

 ```java
 int i = 0